NDIS support budgets: the basics

 - Improved relationships – this is funding to help your child develop positive behaviour and interact with others.

-- Improved health and wellbeing – this funding includes exercise or diet advice that helps your child manage their developmental delay or disability (but the NDIS won’t pay for gym memberships).
+- Improved health and wellbeing – this funding includes exercise or diet advice that helps your child manage the effects of their developmental delay or disability (but the NDIS won’t pay for gym memberships).

 - Improved learning – this is funding for advice and other support that helps your child make the transition from school to further education.

-- Improved daily living – this is funding for assessment, training or therapy that helps increase your child’s skills, independence and community participation.
-Therapy can be individual therapy or in a group.
+- Improved daily living – this is funding for assessment, training or therapy that increases your child’s skills, independence and community participation.
+It might also cover support for you – for example, to help you learn how to guide your child’s behaviour in social situations.

 - Improved life choices – this funding pays for a plan manager to help you manage your child’s plan, if you choose this option.

-But within each category, you can decide what services and supports to spend your child’s funding on.
+But within each category, you can decide what supports to spend your child’s funding on.
 For example, you might decide to spend all the money in the improved daily living category on weekly occupational therapy appointments for your child.
 Or you might choose to pay for a fortnightly occupational therapy appointment and a fortnightly social skills group.
-This is fine so long as both expenses help your child reach their goals.
+This is fine so long as both expenses help your child work towards their NDIS goals.

 Capital supports budget